-The magic circle is a highly effective piece of pilates apparatus.
+A simple resistance ring can help you sculpt and firm your entire body.
+The magic circle is a highly effective piece of pilates apparatus for calisthenics.

-When used correctly, the magic circle can help shape and firm the muscles of the human body.
+The video lower within this article of magic circle exercises can help you get started.
+When used correctly, the magic circle is a resistance ring that can help shape and firm the human body’s muscles.

 Pilates is a specific type of body conditioning that includes calisthenics.

-These calisthenic movements provide opportunities to create length in the body and improve alignment of the spine.
+These calisthenic movements provide opportunities to create length in the body and improve spine alignment.

-The magic circle is a resistance ring of pliable metal that is padded and has handles.
-It’s a tool to help deepen those calisthenics so that they provide even more results.
+The magic circle is a resistance ring of pliable metal padded with handles.
+It’s a tool to help deepen calisthenics to provide even more results.

-In the realm of exercise systems, Pilates is regarded by most as comparatively safe and therapeutic, and so is often recommended by doctors, exercise physiologists, and physical therapists – particularly for people over the age of 50.
+In the realm of exercise systems, Pilates is regarded by most as comparatively safe and therapeutic and is often recommended by doctors, exercise physiologists, and physical therapists – particularly for people over 50.

 What makes the magic circle especially useful is that – as tension is applied to the circle – the circle, in return, provides increased resistance to the muscles.

-Jospeh Pilates, originator of the exercise method, referred to core muscles as the body’s “powerhouse.”
+Joseph Pilates, originator of the Pilates exercise method, referred to core muscles as the body’s “powerhouse.”
 That means that every movement done with the magic circle should, first, originate from the corset of muscles encircling the midsection.